maxtremaine/sudoku_solver.rs/README.md

 The completed puzzle will be printed to the terminal and added to io/finish.sudoku after all of the cells are filled.

 You can also use the _solve_ function from the sudoku_solver_rs library if you want to solve puzzles from .sudoku files in your own program.

-## To Do

-- [ ] Use question mark operator for error propagation in lib.rs